ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 <p style="margin-bottom:1cm;"></p>

-Complex geometries arise in many real-world problems of physics and engineering applications, for which domain fitted unstructured meshes are still the preferred approach for its <span style="color:blue">_flexibility and robustness_</span>, especially in 3D.
+Complex geometries arise in many real-world problems of physics and engineering applications, for which domain fitted unstructured meshes are still the preferred approach for its **flexibility and robustness**, especially in 3D.

-- **General element shapes**: the high-order accurate discretisation methods implemented in the FVLib code can handle <span style="color:blue">_2D and 3D unstructured meshes with general element shapes_</span> for the most demanding problems in intricate geometries.
+- **General element shapes**: the high-order accurate discretisation methods implemented in the FVLib code can handle **2D and 3D unstructured meshes with general element shapes** for the most demanding problems in intricate geometries.

-- **Linear piecewise meshes**: the high-order accurate discretisation methods implemented in the FVLib code preserve the optimal <span style="color:blue">_high-orders of convergence with the standard linear piecewise elements_</span>, on arbitrary curved geometries, overcoming the cumbersomeness of generating and dealing with curved meshes as the traditional approaches.
+- **Linear piecewise meshes**: the high-order accurate discretisation methods implemented in the FVLib code preserve the optimal **high-orders of convergence with the standard linear piecewise elements**, on arbitrary curved geometries, overcoming the cumbersomeness of generating and dealing with curved meshes as the traditional approaches.

 <p style="margin-bottom:1cm;"></p>